arangodb/docs/arangograph/certificates.md

 ### Self-signed X.509 certificates

 **Self-signed X.509 certificates** are used on the high ports, i.e. `18529`.
-This type of certificate has a lifetime of one year and it is created by the ArangoGraph platform.
+This type of certificate has a lifetime of 1 year, and it is created by the ArangoGraph platform.
 It is also rotated automatically before the expiration date.